-From The Bible - God's Word for the Biblically-Inept by Larry Richards. © by Starburst Publishers.
-Used under the educational provisions of the "fair use" clauses of U.S. copyright laws.
+From The Bible - God's Word for the Biblically-Inept by Larry Richards. © Starburst Publishers.
+Used under the educational provisions of U.S. copyright laws' "fair use" clauses.

 "Your word, O Lord, is eternal; it stands firm in the heavens" -- Psalm 119:89

 Why are the Old Testament books in the order that they appear in the Bible?

 "The gospel of God — the gospel he promised beforehand through his prophets in the Holy Scriptures." – Romans 1:1-2

 What is the logic behind the order in which the Old Testament books or documents appear?
 Why does the book of Psalms appear in the Bible after the book by Nehemiah although King David, who authored many of the Psalms, lived hundreds of years before Nehemiah who lived after the destruction of Jerusalem by the Babylonians?

 As this animated graphic makes clear, the Old Testament writings or books are arranged in the Bible by subject rather than chronologically (although within the subject groupings, there is considerable chronological order).